mhausenblas/elsa/deployment/to-go/README.md

   vagrant suspend
   ```

-1. Destroy the VM

-When you're done and want to get rid of the VM:
+When you want to get rid of the VM, do the following:

   ```bash
   vagrant destroy